fission/fission/README.md

 ## Sponsors

 The following companies, organizations, and individuals support Fission's ongoing maintenance and development.
-If you are using/contributing to Fission, we would be happy to list you here, please raise a Pull request.
+If you are using/contributing to Fission, we would be happy to list you here.
+Please raise a Pull request.

 <p>
     <a href="https://infracloud.io/"><img src="https://fission.io/sponsors/infracloud.png" alt="InfraCloud" height="70"></a>